-If the taxpayer has reserve-related travel that takes him or her more than 100 miles from home, he or she should first complete Form 2106 - Employee Business Expenses.
-Then on Schedule 1 (Form 1040), line 11, enter the part of the taxpayer's expenses, up to the Federal rate, included on Form 2106, line 10, that is for reserve-related travel more than 100 miles from his or her home.
+If the taxpayer has reserve-related travel that takes him or her more than 100 miles from home, he or she should first complete Form 2106 - Employee Business Expenses or Form 2106-EZ - Unreimbursed Employee Business Expenses.
+Then include his or her expenses for reserve travel over 100 miles from home, up to the Federal rate, from Form 2106, line 10 in the total on Schedule 1 (Form 1040), line 12.